 Tip: If you are unsatisfied with the result, you can select other presets using a drop-down list.
 Or you can create your own formatting style.

 5. If you are looking for all the M types converters in column B, then you do not have to scan the screen for hours and hours.
 You can let conditional formatting do all the dirty work and highlight the given criteria easily and automatically.
-To identify text cells, repeat step 2.
+To identify cells, which contains specific text, repeat step 2.

 6. Select the range with text.
 In this example, you will select the range from C2 to C24, all our ‘Product Name.’